Last updated May 26, 2026

 Orcus (90482) is a Plutino dwarf-planet candidate in 2:3 mean-motion resonance with Neptune, with a roughly 246.6-year orbit, a perihelion near 30.6 AU, an aphelion near 48.1 AU, and an inclination of about 20.6 degrees off the ecliptic.
 He was discovered on February 17, 2004 by Mike Brown, Chad Trujillo, and David Rabinowitz at Palomar Observatory and was given provisional designation 2004 DW before being formally numbered (90482) Orcus later the same year and named for the Roman and Etruscan god of the underworld.
 Three pieces of his astronomy do specific work for the astrological reading.
 The first is the resonance with Neptune: Orcus is a Plutino, the same orbital family as Pluto, which means he shares the long-period gravitational lock to Neptune that gives Pluto its multi-decade rhythm.
 The second is the orientation of the orbit: Orcus's orbital geometry is roughly the mirror image of Pluto's, with the two bodies reaching perihelion at opposite phases of their shared resonance.
 This is the basis of the informal 'anti-Pluto' label Mike Brown used in the original papers, and it grounds the astrological reading: where Pluto names the collective underworld, Orcus names the private one.
 The third is the moon Vanth, discovered in 2005, unusually large at roughly one-third Orcus's diameter, named for the Etruscan winged psychopomp who guides souls into the afterlife.

-Orcus is one of the eight outer dwarf planets and TNOs this site supports.
+Orcus is one of the nine outer dwarf planets and TNOs this site supports.
 For the side-by-side outer-body family read use the dwarf planet astrology calculator linked below; the Pluto out-of-bounds dates page reads the anti-Pluto pairing alongside.

 The calculator above returns your Orcus sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL SBDB Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB) propagated through the DE441 ephemeris by the same engine that drives the rest of Augurine's transit and timing work.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.